amzn/xfer/leap/README.md

 -  __Install from source:__
-To install leap from source, after cloning the repository run the following from the top-level directory:
+To install leap from source, after cloning the repository run the following from the xfer/leap directory:
 ```
 pip install .
 ```